awesome-workshop/docker-cms/_episodes/04-docker-cvmfs.md

 `cvmfs-automounter` is effectively mimicking what is done on GitLab.
 First, a container, the `cvmfs-automounter`, is started that mounts CVMFS, and then this container provides the CVMFS mount to other containers.
-If you are running Linux, the following command should work.
-On a Mac, however, this will not work:
+If you are running Linux, the following command should work. **On a Mac, however, this will not work** (at least at the moment):

 ~~~
+sudo mkdir /shared-mounts
 docker run -d --name cvmfs --pid=host --user 0 --privileged --restart always -v /shared-mounts:/cvmfsmounts:rshared gitlab-registry.cern.ch/vcs/cvmfs-automounter:master
 ~~~
 {: .language-bash}